Book Review: Charged by Gerald Pollack

 The Unexpected Role of Electricity in the Workings of Nature (2025)

 Indeed, this is one of the remarkable aspects of plasmas, as we now know that plasmas form sheaths and double layers that keep the charges separated.
-What is fascinating is that the same happens in exclusion zone water, as Prof. Pollack demonstrated, where EZ water is highly ordered and negatively charged pushing positive charge protons out into the surrounding water.
+What is fascinating is that the same happens in exclusion zone (EZ) water, as Prof. Pollack demonstrated, where highly ordered and negatively charged EZ water pushes positive charge protons out into the surrounding water.

 It seems that unbeknownst to himself, Prof. Pollack has become a major voice in the scientific world of plasma.
 In short, Charged is not just a book but an intellectual challenge that invites the reader to engage with nature at a literally electrifying level.